Hermsdorfer Kreuz: Geography

 The motorway interchange lays in the municipal area of Schleifreisen in the Saale-Holzland-Kreis, near the towns of Hermsdorf and Reichenbach.
 It is a major important traffic connection between the east-west A4 connecting the Netherlands with Poland and the A9 connecting Berlin via Munich to the Austrian cities of Innsbruck and Salzburg.

 History

 The traffic infrastructure of the Hermsdorfer Kreuz has its origins in old merchant routes that ran via Hermsdorf, Regensburg and Tyrnau (Trnava) towards Rome.
 The interchange proper exists since December 1936.
-It was built to finish the Reichsautobahn 9 as a continues link between Berlin und Munich.
+It was built to finish the Reichsautobahn 9 as a continues link between Berlin and Munich.
 This makes the Hermsdorfer Kreuz the second oldest motorway interchange in Germany, after the Schkeuditzer Kreuz.

 In 1989 approximately 15,000 vehicles passed the interchange on a daily basis.
 After the German reunification, traffic grew to approximately 45,000 vehicles per day.

 Reconstruction in the 1990s

 Between 1989 and 1992 the Hermsdorfer Kreuz was reconstructed to meet the requirements for European motorway interchanges at that time.
 In the process, three new motorway bridges and a 2,5 km soundbarrier were constructed and a 24 km stretch of motorway was upgraded.
 On 15 December 1992 the reconstructed Hermsdorfer Kreuz was opened to traffic.